Mother, father, child and dog outside with snow on the ground

 Winter Preparedness

-Below you will find information on the 2022-23 winter pricing forecast and the resources available to help consumers manage their energy usage and related bills, consumer protections, and tips for staying safe this winter season.
-You can find winter preparedness materials on the bottom of the Consumer Publications Page.
+Below you will find information on the 2024-25 winter pricing forecast and the resources available to help consumers manage their energy usage and related bills, consumer protections, and tips for staying safe this winter season.
+You can find winter preparedness materials at the bottom of the Consumer Publications Page.

 Winter Forecast